-- Training and experience.
-It’s essential to ask about your photographers professional training and past experience of working with tiny babies, it’s not enough to simply be a mum themselves.
-Hopefully they’ll give you a lengthy and informed answer to help you feel assured of their credentials.
-All newborn photographers have to start somewhere but anyone working within this niche industry should, as a starting point, have sought quality training to gain a solid foundation on which to build their portfolio.
+- Industry specific training.
+It’s essential to ask about your photographers professional training and past experience of working with tiny babies, it’s not enough to simply be a parent themselves.
+Hopefully they’ll give you a detailed answer to help you feel assured of their credentials.
+All newborn photographers have to start somewhere but anyone working within this niche industry has a responsibility to have sought quality training on both safe and ethical practice.

-- An understanding of composites.
-We all know that newborn babies are top heavy and cannot support the weight of their own head.
-It must at all times be adequately supported and protected from sudden impact or shock.
-With this in mind, many shots are perfected afterwards during editing to achieve poses where baby appears ‘balanced’, eg, the ‘frog’ pose.
-Equally, common sense should tell us that we shouldn’t risk curling the baby up in a flimsy piece of cloth and suspending them 6 feet above a hard floor, or balanced over a prop 4 feet above the ground.
-Professional newborn photographers will tell you instantly that these type of shots are composites to ensure baby is put at no risk.
-These popular images are made up of two, maybe three separate photographs that have been skilfully blended together in Photoshop to create one final image where an assistant’s hands, supports, props or beanbags have been edited out.
+- The appropriate use of Photoshop.
+We all know that newborn babies are top heavy and cannot safely support the weight of their own head, therefore it must at all times be adequately supported and protected from sudden impact and shock.
+With this in mind, many of the more elaborate photographs seen, such as where the baby appears balanced or suspended from an object, are actually constructed afterwards using Photoshop.
+Professional newborn photographers will inform you that these type of images are composites made up of two, maybe three separate photographs that have been skilfully blended together to create one final image… an assistant’s hands or other supports have been edited out afterwards.

 - Professional Insurances.
 Finally, and for a little extra reassurance, do make sure that your chosen photographer carries an adequate amount of public liability plus public indemnity cover, both for them and for any staff that may work with them.

-- Our training and experience.
-Before adding newborn photography to our portfolio in 2014, Debbie had training with one of the UK’s leading newborn photographers, Sarah Wilkes.
-On top of this, as we prefer a ’belt and braces’ approach, Debbie has a 20 year professional nursing career, paediatric first aid training with St John’s, plus health visitor training.
+- Our own training and experience.
+Before adding newborn photography to our portfolio in 2014, Debbie had expert training with one of the UK’s leading newborn photographers, Sarah Wilkes.
+On top of this Debbie also has a 20 year professional nursing career, paediatric first aid training with St John’s, plus health visitor training.
 Throughout your newborn shoot, Debbie will be carefully and constantly observing your baby and reading their expressions to ensure they are at ease, comfortable and safe.
-She will monitor for signs of reflux (and adjust the pose if necessary), for good circulation and unrestricted breathing when positioned or swaddled.
+She will monitor for signs of reflux (and adjust the pose if necessary), for good circulation, and unrestricted breathing when positioned or swaddled.

-- We understand the use of composites.
-Andy has a degree in photography and had over 20 years of professional work experience, including 10 years working as a commercial photographer in London.
+- We understand when to use composites.
+Andy has a degree in photography and had over 20 years of industry experience, including 10 years working as a high end commercial photographer in London.
 He has been using Photoshop professionally, almost since the dawn of the digital era so has an expert knowledge of when and how to use composite images.
-Now at this point, you might have thought that we’d smugly present you with loads of real life examples, illustrating exactly how these composite shots are achieved, but we’re not going to!
-We actually prefer a simpler, more natural approach to our newborn photography, a lighter touch.
-Thankfully though, if this really is your bag, then there is an abundance of excellent, well-trained and safe professionals out there creating images of this kind.
+However this being said, Andy actually prefers a pure and more natural approach to newborn photography, without the use of elaborate props and poses that require heavy photoshop.
+Thankfully though, if this is to your taste, then there is an abundance of excellent, well-trained and safe professionals out there creating images of this kind.

 - Professional Insurances.
-You can be rest assured that we have full public liability and indemnity insurance.
-This is our livelihood, a family business that we rely on as our only source of income, we take it very seriously!
+You can be rest assured that we have full and up to date public liability and indemnity insurances.